berwynhoyt/mumps-python/README.md

 ## To do

+### Mumps-python

+- 2d: benchmarks matching some of the MLua ones

- - Improve speed of mumps-python and check whether it needs a special version tailored for CPython to get calling speed in CPython
+- 4d: Improve calling speed of mumps-python (CPython-specific code?)

+- 10d: Robustness:

+- - signal safety
+  - threading considerations
+  - documentation

+- 2d Support/fix issues that arise out of the released project

+- 4d Make a pip installer

+### YDBPython

+Related improvements in YDBPython, similar to the ones implemented for lua-yottadb:

+- 13d: Improve efficiency of YDBPython -- similar to what was done for lua-yottadb (Cachearrays, etc).

+- 3d improve mechanism to invoke M from Python, again per lua-yottadb

- - Address signal safety
+- 10d: Robustness: port signal safety mumps-python to YDBPython

+- Assess benefit of syntax upgrade YDBPython (per lua-yottadb syntax upgrade)

+- - 2d: assess (including ANET+Bhaskar) whether it's beneficial
+  - 8d: (optional) Implement
+  - 3d: Matching documentation

+- 5d: Write production-quality docs and feed them back into YottaDB

- - Weigh up making it work with multiple python interpreters (like Lua does) -- will this be of value, in view of there being only one GIL?
+- Weigh up making it work with multiple python interpreters (like Lua does) -- assess whether this will be of value, in view of there being only one Global Interpreter Lock in Python.

-YDBPython could also benefit significantly from speed improvements similar to the ones implemented for lua-yottadb (cachearrays, etc)